niuyishuai/BDCA_SEiCP_SQEiCP/README.md

 This toolbox depends on MOSEK for solving the convex subproblems of the QP model.
 The LnP model does not depend on any external solver.

 The compared optimization solvers are KNITRO, FILTERSD, and MATLAB FMINCON.
-Please make sure that you have installed the corresponding solvers for comparison.
+Please make sure that you have installed the corresponding solvers on MATLAB for comparison.

 ## Citation